wwang2/CoarseGrainingVAE/README.md

 ### Future plans

-There are many things I want to do with this tool for CG modeling, but I might not have the time to do it.
+There are many things I want to do with this tool for CG modeling, but I might not have the time to do all of them.
 Here are a few things:

 - [ ] provide flexible user input options for handling different coordinates format and coarse-graining mapping
 - [ ] create a web-service for generating backmapping models
 - [ ] better code structures

 This repo is a reference implementation, and it might need some more work to incorporate this into a pipeline.
-I will try to maintain it even though I am planning on leaving academia.
+I will try to maintain the project as it goes.
 It is very likely that this project will be better packaged in another project for community use, depending how this field develops.
 If you want to contribute, please get in touch!

 #